heliosbayma/svelte-ai-builder/README.md

 ## API Keys

-**Required**: At least one API key from:
+**Required**: Provide at least one key for:

 - OpenAI (GPT models)
 - Anthropic (Claude models)
 - Google (Gemini models)

-**How it works**:
+**Where to add**: Click the Settings button in the app and paste your key(s).
+You can choose storage mode:

+- Local (persists across tabs) or Session-only.

+**Storage & security**:

-- Keys stored locally in your browser only, never sent to our servers
+- Keys are encrypted client-side in your browser using AES-GCM and a per-session password.
+They are never persisted on the server.
-- Enter via Settings button on first use
-- Direct API calls from browser to chosen provider
+- When you run a prompt, the key is sent only for that request to the app’s internal endpoint `/api/llm`, which immediately proxies the request to the selected provider and returns the response.
+We do not log or store keys server-side.
+- Header usage: OpenAI uses `Authorization: Bearer <key>`, Anthropic uses `x-api-key: <key>`, and Gemini includes the key in the provider URL.
+- If you deploy this app yourself, ensure you use HTTPS and a trusted hosting environment, as your deployment will see keys in transit during proxying.

 ## Limitations

-- **Client-only**: Runs entirely in browser, no backend
+- **Proxy required**: Uses a lightweight server route to avoid CORS.
+No key storage server-side.
-- **Your API costs**: You pay LLM providers directly for usage
+- **Your API costs**: You pay providers directly for usage and are subject to rate limits.
-- **Single components**: Generates individual .svelte files, not full apps
+- **Scope**: Generates Svelte components/pages; not a full project scaffolder.
-- **Modern browsers**: Requires ES modules and iframe support
+- **Modern browsers**: Requires ES modules, `iframe`, and SSE streaming support.
-- **Internet required**: For API calls to LLM providers
+- **Network required**: Internet access is required for provider API calls.

 Built with SvelteKit + TypeScript + Tailwind CSS